LeetLLM

 Guardrail monitoring

-Guardrails protect users and your production environment during exposure.
+Guardrails protect users and your serving environment during exposure.
 Different signals require different actions.
-A synchronous personally identifiable information (PII) or unsafe-content detector can block one response immediately.
-A sampled judge safety rate, p95 latency, or average cost is an aggregate estimate with noise; it usually needs a defined window and persistence rule before you pause or roll back a treatment.
+An inline personally identifiable information (PII) or unsafe-content detector can block one response immediately.
+Sampled judge safety rate, p95 latency, or average cost is an aggregate estimate with noise; it usually needs a defined window and persistence rule before you pause or roll back a treatment.
+If a required guardrail is missing or non-finite, the window is inconclusive and exposure pauses; the missing value isn't a threshold pass.

 Setting appropriate thresholds requires balancing safety with experimental velocity.
 If thresholds are too tight, normal statistical noise will trigger false alarms and halt valid experiments.
 If they're too loose, users might be exposed to harmful model degradation before the system reacts.